Incentivizing Collaboration for Detection of Credential Database Breaches

 \subsection{Attacker's \Greedy Stuffing Strategy}

-The attacker strategy we evaluated in \cref{sec:attacker} is computationally infeasible to evaluate at the scale of this dataset.
-So, we instead simulated a \greedy attacker that approximates optimal behavior through a series of locally optimal choices.
-We set $\foresight{\attacker} = 0$ and $\lookahead{\attacker} = 1$, giving the attacker a 10-bid stuffing window after each site placed at least one bid under \cref{alg:prop-rsp:next-bid}, following the setup in \cref{sec:attacker:eval}.
-After the \bidIdx-th (eligible) bid, the attacker emulated \prop one step ahead to estimate how many slots each $\site \in \peerSet$ might offer \targetSite.
-For each site, it estimated the marginal increase in expected cost from one stuffing attempt, combining its slot projection with knowledge of which users are shared across sites and empirical password-reuse rates between user-site pairs.
-Unlike earlier experiments that assumed perfect reuse (reuse rate of $1.0$), which favored the attacker, we gave the attacker the data-driven reuse rates, which were often $<1.0$.

-The attacker then chose the site \site with the highest marginal benefit and the user at \site with the fewest accounts at other sites, i.e., $\arg \min_{\user \in \userSet[\site]} \setSize{\siteSet[\user]}$, to preserve future stuffing opportunities.
-Ties in site or user selection were broken at random.
-The attacker repeated this process, recomputing marginal improvements to \cost{\targetSite}{\relativeBidIdx{\bidIdx}}, until no further expected gain was possible.
+The optimal attacker from \cref{sec:attacker} is infeasible to evaluate at this dataset's scale, so we simulate a greedy attacker that makes locally optimal choices.
+Like in \cref{sec:attacker:larger}, we allow the attacker to start stuffing at \secondbidIdx over a window of \nmbrBids bids.
+Setting $\foresight{\attacker} = 0$ and $\lookahead{\attacker} = 1$, at each bid index $\bidIdx \in [\secondbidIdx, \secondbidIdx + \nmbrBids)$ the attacker emulates the next \prop bid to project how many slots each $\site \in \peerSet$ will offer \targetSite.
+Based on this slot projection, shared users, and empirical (rather than perfect) password-reuse rate, the attacker then computes the marginal increase in expected cost from one stuffing attempt for each site.
+It chooses the site \site with the highest marginal cost and an unstuffed user that has accounts at both \site and \targetSite but has the fewest accounts elsewhere, to preserve future stuffing opportunities, and breaks ties in site or user selection at random.
+The attacker repeats this process, recomputing marginal improvements to \cost{\targetSite}, until no further expected gain remains.